apache/kvrocks-website/community/create-a-release.md

 * [Release Distribution Policy](https://infra.apache.org/release-distribution)
 * [Release Creation Process](https://infra.apache.org/release-publishing.html)

+## Prepare

+Before the formal release process, in order to ensure that the version release is more open and formal, we have formulated the following process.
+For Feature Release, this preparation process usually takes one week or more.

+### Release Manager

+The first step to release a version is to select a Release Manager, who will drive the entire process.

+The Release Manager is usually chosen from PMC members or committers, based on voluntary registration.
+However, if there are other contributors who have a strong desire to participate in the release process and no PMC member objects, the Release Manager can be selected from among them.

+If no one has a strong willingness to take on the role of Release Manager and a release is needed at this time, a person should be selected from among the PMC members to assume this responsibility.

+### Propose a release

+Once the Release Manager is determined, the first step is to create a Release Proposal and make it public on the community's mailing list or GitHub Discussion.

+The Release Proposal should include at least the following:
+- Whether this release is a Feature Release or Patch Release (to be explained later)
+- The release version number
+- The commits added in this release compared to the previous version (please indicate whether rebase/cherry-pick is needed to remove commits from or add commits to the unstable branch)
+- A deadline for cherry-picking period (only applicable to Feature Releases)

+Where:
+Feature Release: Typically denoted as `X.Y.0`, this type of release introduces new features along with other enhancements and bug fixes.
+Patch Release: Usually represented as `X.Y.Z`, this type of release is based on the version `X.Y.0` and includes only bug-fix patches without any new features.

+### Create the release branch

+If no one objects to the Release Proposal in the previous step, the Release Manager can create a new branch `X.Y` (Patch Releases do not need to create a branch and can directly use the existing release branch `X.Y`).

+The Release Manager can determine the deadline for publicizing the Release Proposal on their own, which is usually one to three days.

+### The cherry-picking period

+For Feature Release, after creating a new branch, it will enter a cherry-picking period, usually lasting for one week.
+The Release Manager will provide the deadline in the Release Proposal.

+During this period, newly merged bug fixes (especially those related to security) in the unstable branch will be unconditionally cherry-picked into the release branch, while other types of commits (especially new features) need to declare specific reasons and reply to the Release Proposal to apply for cherry-picking into the release branch.
+The final decision-making power lies with the Release Manager.

+Patch Releases do not require this process.

+### Start the official release vote

+After the cherry-picking period, the Release Manager can proceed with the formal release process, which will be described in the following sections.

 ## Adding GPG KEY

 This section is a brief from the [Cryptography with OpenPGP](https://infra.apache.org/openpgp.html) guideline.